After LOTS of research, my team and I have put together a list of the BEST compact binoculars you can buy in 2020 (so far).

 Based on our binoculars review, the OutNowTech Ultra Compact Folding Binoculars is the best compact binoculars in this list.
 It is small and handy enough to be called compact, but has significant weight to it so it’s not mistaken for a toy.
 It also provides powerful magnification and adequate light so you can use it without compromising one for the other.

 For beginners who want to start on with something less expensive, the Aurosports 30×60 Folding Binoculars are a good bet.
 Never mind the couple of inaccuracies in its name, though.
-It performs really well for just $15.
+It performs really well it budget price.